Don't let poor planning get you down. Get those ideas on paper and stick to it. Be flexible but don't abandon your plan and embrace chaos!

 Our social media management services are broken down into 3 stages.
 Research, Planning and Delivery.
 Research and more research brings understanding that can be reflected in your content.

 Identify your target customers and make sure your content is relevant to them.
 Many companies have no idea who their customers are (at least, the ones they want to reach).
 The first answer that often springs to mind is often "everyone" but no copy, however well written, can appeal to every single person.

 That's the beauty of social media.
 If you have clearly defined your audience in the research stage you can hone in on those people with the inbuilt targeting capabilities of most social media channels.

 (including better targeting) contributed to improved marketing performance.

 You've already set your SMART goals so don't let them go unproven.
 Decide what Key Point Indicators (KPIs) matter to your business.

 · Organic Reach

 · Site Visits

 · Time on Page

-Don't worry if you don't meet some of your initial goals straight away but always analyse what went wrong and what you can do better.
-What opportunities are there to deliver better results next time?
+Don't worry if you don't meet some of your initial goals straight away but analyse what went wrong and what you can do better.
+And as yourself what opportunities are there to deliver better results next time?
 Remember, once you've started measuring it's time to tie it back to your ROI.